MrTruck/WADS-FinalProject-Group-1/README.md

 ### Authorization

 *   Role is stored in JWT payload as role.
-*   middleware.ts checks JWT presence on API routes and enforces admin-only access for /api/v1/admin/\*.
+*   middleware.ts checks JWT presence on API routes
-*   If a request lacks auth or an admin route is accessed without role === 'ADMIN', it returns 401/403.
+*   If a request lacks auth, it returns 401/403.

 ### Input Validation